Multiplicative Invariance for a Class of Subsets of the Complex Plane: Proof of Main Result

-\begin{lemma}[S. Pedersen, V. Shaw, lemma 5.2] Let Y be a nonempty subset of $S$.
+\begin{lemma} Let Y be a nonempty subset of a restricted digit Cantor set $C_{D}$.
 For a fixed integer $m\geq1$, let $N_{m} (Y)$ denote the smallest number of $m$-tiles needed to cover Y. Then the box-counting dimension of Y exists if and only if $\lim_{m\rightarrow\infty}\frac{\log{N_{m}(Y)}}{m\log{|b|}}$ exists, and, if so, this limit is the box-counting dimension of Y. \end{lemma}